Freezing weather and border bottlenecks as Ukrainians flee war | Law-Order

 "I took a train from Kyiv to Lviv to a point where the taxi put us," one Ukrainian woman said.
 "I walked the last 50 kilometres."
 Across central Europe, authorities set up makeshift reception centres in tents where people could get medical aid and process asylum papers, while thousands of volunteers have driven to the borders with donations of food, blankets and clothes.

 In the capital Warsaw, local authorities said local residents had listed some 2,500 apartments where refugees could stay.
 In Romania where volunteers were trying to provide raincoats in snowy conditions, more than 74,000 Ukrainians have arrived since Feb.
 24, with more than half departing for destinations in other countries, officials said.
-(Additional reporting by Anna Koper in Warsaw, Kuba Stezycki in Medyka, Jiri Skacel in Ubla, and Luiza Ilie in Bucharest, Writing by Michael Kahn and Justyna Pawlak, editing by Ed Osmond)
+(Additional reporting by Anna Koper and Alan Charlish in Warsaw, Kuba Stezycki in Medyka, Jiri Skacel in Ubla, and Luiza Ilie in Bucharest, Writing by Michael Kahn and Justyna Pawlak, editing by Ed Osmond and Bernadette Baum)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)